lead-magnets

 A monthly planner that maps your four cycle phases to work, exercise, and nutrition adjustments.

-How to Use This Planner This planner has two components designed to be used together.
-Page 1: The Phase Reference describes what is happening hormonally in each of the four phases menstrual, follicular, ovulatory, and luteal and translates that into practical expectations for energy, exercise, cognitive work, and nutrition.
-It is a reference you read once and return to when planning.
+How to Use This Planner This planner has two parts designed to be used together.
+Page 1: The Phase Reference describes what is happening hormonally in each of the four phases: menstrual, follicular, ovulatory, and luteal.
+It translates that into practical expectations for energy, exercise, cognitive work, and nutrition.
+Read it once and return to it when planning.
 Page 2: The Monthly Grid is where you do the actual planning.
 The grid runs across 35 days (enough for one full cycle plus a buffer) with columns for cycle day, phase, and planning fields for morning, afternoon, and notes.
-You fill in the phase you are in each day, then use the phase reference to inform how you schedule the day.
-The workflow: each Sunday, look at the coming week, estimate which phase you will be in for each day, and use the phase reference to set realistic expectations and make intentional choices about where to schedule demanding work, hard training, and recovery.
-Phase Reference: Menstrual Phase Days 1 5 (approximate) Hormones: estrogen and progesterone both at their lowest This is the phase most people plan around least, often because period pain and low energy make planning feel ir
+Fill in the phase you are in each day, then use the phase reference to inform how you schedule that day.
+The workflow: each Sunday, look at the coming week.
+Estimate which phase you will be in for each day.
+Use the phase reference to set realistic expectations and make intentional choices about where to schedule demanding work, hard training, and recovery.
+Phase Reference: Menstrual Phase Days 1 to 5 (approximate).
+Hormones: estrogen and progesterone both at their lowest.
+This is the phase most people plan around least.
+Period pain and low energy can make planning feel pointless.
+But the menstrual phase